Parliamentary role-play

 *These bills are examples of law reform coming from a Parliamentary committee inquiry.

 We also visit regional destinations and run our role-plays from a local venue.
-For more information on the locations we will be visiting this year, check our regional visits schedule.
+For more information on the locations we will be visiting this year, check out our regional visits schedule.

 Bookings & Enquiries